Chunkzz

 Chunkzz is a 2017 Indian Malayalam-language comedy film directed by Omar Lulu and produced by Vyshak Rajan.
 It was written by debutants Joseph Vijeesh, Sanoop Thykoodam, and Aneesh Hameed from a story by Lulu.
-The film stars Balu Varghese, Dharmajan Bolgatty, Ganapathi S. Poduwal, and Vishak Nair in the titular roles, along with Honey Rose.
+The film stars Lal,Siddique,Balu Varghese, Dharmajan Bolgatty, Ganapathi S. Poduwal, and Vishak Nair in the titular roles, along with Honey Rose.
 Chunkzz was released in theatres on 4 August 2017.
 The film was a commercial success at the box office.

 Plot

 The story is about four friends, Romario, Riyas, Yudas, and Athmaram.
 In a turn of events, Romario's childhood friend, Riya, comes to their college to study.
 The four friends try hard to woo Riya.
 Riya and Romario leave for Goa and send his friends pictures which he actually faked to make them believe that they had sex in the hotel.
 At the same time, Riya's brother spots her, takes her back home, and informs her dad about the matter.

 Later, it turns out that Riya is pregnant and Roamario is expected to marry her.
 Romario confesses to his friends that he had not had sex with her, but they do not believe him at first.
 In fact, Riya has lied to her father about being pregnant to marry Romario.
 At last, it is revealed that it was Romario who brought her from Bangalore to Kerala in order to marry her and become rich.
 Finally, they get married.